jinzcdev/acm-code/README.md

 # PAT

-PAT (Advanced Level) Practice
+> The exercises is derived from [PTA](https://pintia.cn/problem-sets?tab=0) sponsored by Zhejiang University.

 # Introduction
-This is the project to record my answer of PAT practice(Advanced Level),which is the beginning of entering Zhejiang University.I know it's hard for me,similarly,and there are also many difficulties I need to face.But,that is the way I have to go.
+This is the project to record my answer of PAT practices,which is the beginning of chasing Zhejiang University.
+The recording of answer aims to help those who intends to take the [^PAT] as much as I do or wants to improve the programming ability.

-# This is a test.
+[^PAT]: Programming Ability Test.